blazzy/podman-rest-client/README.md

 ```
 ### MacOs

-On macOs you might initialize a client like this with an ssh url and identity file
+On macOS you might initialize a client like this with an ssh url and identity file

 ```rust
 let client = PodmanRestClient::new(Config {